Content marketing calendar

 Content marketing is only effective if it is linked to your overall company goals.
 Creating a calendar helps ensure that your content creation is in sync with your marketing campaigns and overall company roadmap.
 When you lay out your content for the year, you’ll have a big picture of what resources you’ll need and be better able to plan your time.

-Keep these tips in mind when populating your content calendar in order to take advantage of as many opportunities as possible.
+Keep these tips in mind when populating your content calendar to take advantage of as many opportunities as possible.

 1. Plan ahead.